 The first thing you should see once the app is fully up and running, are a few notes added in by Microsoft.
 These default notes are Microsoft’s way of getting users familiar with the app.
 If you have the time to waste, we suggest reading through them all.

-One of the many things you might notice is the fact that OneNote is purple in color.
-The problem is; it cannot be changed to another color, and doesn’t adopt the color profile of your operating system.
+One of the many things you might notice is the fact that OneNote is purple.
+The problem is; it cannot be changed to another color and doesn’t adopt the color profile of your operating system.
 It means that if you’re not a fan of purple, you’re stuck.

 How to create a note using OneNote

-Click on the hamburger menu on the left-side, you should see something called Notebook.
+Click on the hamburger menu on the left side; you should see something called Notebook.
 Under it will be your very own section to add your notes, and the name should be the email address of your Microsoft Account.
-Beside the Notebook option, you’ll see a Plus button; clicking on it will allow you to create more notebooks.
+Besides the Notebook option, you’ll see a Plus button; clicking on it will allow you to create more notebooks.

 Open your notebook to access where your notes will be saved for the foreseeable future.
 Each note added will be uploaded to OneDrive, so they will always be available even if you choose to change your computer.
 You can even access them from your mobile phone via the OneNote app for Windows Phone 8, Windows 10 Mobile, Android, and iOS.

-Within the same notebook, users can create different Sections, some might call this tabs.
+Within the same notebook, users can create different Sections; some might call them as tabs.
 A new section creates a blank page for notes to be separate from the others in the same notebook.
 We like this, but we envision folks creating new notebooks instead of new sections.

 Users can also add images to their notes, along with other files.
 This can be done by clicking the Insert tab, then clicking either the File option or Picture option.

 There’s also a Draw tab, and from here, users can draw symbols, among other things, and add them to their notes.
 For example, as you can see, I drew a stick man because I have excellent drawing skills.
 I’ll be up there with the best 200-years from now, mark my words.